mortar-works/mortar-website/src/site/use-cases/financial-processes.md

 Transform traditional financial processes with easy-to-use interfaces and AI assisted decision making
 -----------------------------------------------------------------------------------------------------

-Financial integrity is at the heart of Mortar, it is why we are so committed to delivering AI powered interfaces for companies and businesses.
-Financial integrity means team members being able to access and act upon accurate, real-time information on accounts, invoices and bills at any moment in time, across any part of the financial pipeline.
+*Financial integrity* is at the heart of Mortar, it is why we are so committed to delivering AI powered interfaces for companies and businesses.
+Financial integrity means team members being able to access and act upon *accurate, real-time information* on accounts, invoices and bills at any moment in time, *across any part of the financial pipeline*.

-This access is integral to being able to improve supplier, client and consumer relationships; as well as increasing employee productivity and team morale.
-Real-time account positions are the essential starting point for a company seeking to undertake successful digital transformation projects and evolve the delivery of their cloud and web based services, products and applications for their consumers and clients.
+This access is integral to improving supplier, client and consumer relationships, as well as increasing employee productivity and team morale.
+Real-time account positions are the essential starting point in undertaking successful *digital transformation* projects, evolving the delivery of *cloud and web based services*, and enabling the introduction of *new products and applications* to consumers and clients.

 For these reasons Mortar has made it easy and simple for treasury and finance teams to start implementing AI and benefit from real-time, accurate financial information.